 If Alcohol Use Disorder is involved in custody cases, Family Law attorneys have a short window of time to prove their client’s commitment to sobriety.
 In these situations, remote alcohol monitoring is an excellent way to quickly and accurately compile daily sobriety reports for court use.
 To support accountability for sobriety, Armstrong recommends Soberlink to her clients: “After a child custody case is filed, the hearing to determine visitation rights is typically held just 14 days later.
 It’s a really big deal and it’s held within a really short period of time.
 So, if there’s an alcohol abuse allegation, I’m telling my client to stop drinking.
 I’m telling them to get Soberlink and test as many times as they possibly can.
 Then, we have the results to share in court that show the drinking is not a problem.”
 To strengthen the case, Armstrong supplements alcohol monitoring with a substance abuse or alcohol abuse evaluation from a psychologist and possibly even a past blood alcohol test, which can test for binge drinking as far back as two weeks.
 With documented proof of sobriety, both the courts and the monitored client’s family can rest assured that the child is in a safe environment during parenting time.

 In custody cases that involve alleged alcohol abuse achieving peace of mind offers multiple benefits, for the courts, for the parents and, most importantly, for the child.
-Using devices like Soberlink, clients accused of alcohol abuse can experience peace of mind in proving their sobriety; parents and courts can feel confident that children are protected, and children can thrive in a safe environment.
+Using alcohol testing devices like Soberlink, clients accused of alcohol abuse can experience peace of mind in proving their sobriety; parents and courts can feel confident that children are protected, and children can thrive in a safe environment.
 Once peace of mind is established, families can start to rebuild the trust needed for healthy, positive relationships.
 “Obviously, people in a custody litigation are in a divorce because something has happened in the relationship and trust is broken,” says Armstrong.
 “Soberlink is a way to say, ‘No matter what has happened in our relationship, you can trust me again and you don’t have a reason to doubt me.’
 When you can build upon that trust and reach a settlement, everyone can move on to a better quality of life.”